owainlewis/awesome-artificial-intelligence/README.md

 * [Kaggle's micro courses](https://www.kaggle.com/learn/overview) - A series of micro courses by offering practical and hands-on knowledge ranging from Python to Deep Learning.
 * [Transfer Learning for Natural Language Processing](https://www.manning.com/books/transfer-learning-for-natural-language-processing?utm_source=github&utm_medium=organic&utm_campaign=book_azunre_transfer_3_10_20) - A book that gets you up to speed with the relevant ML concepts and then dives into transfer learning for NLP.
 * (Stanford Deep Learning Series][https://www.youtube.com/playlist?list=PLoROMvodv4rOABXSygHTsbvUz4G_YQhOb]
-* [Amazon Machine Learning Developer Guide](https://docs.aws.amazon.com/machine-learning/latest/dg/machinelearning-dg.pdf) - A book for ML developers which itroduces the ML concepts & strategies with lots of practical usages.
+* [Amazon Machine Learning Developer Guide](https://docs.aws.amazon.com/machine-learning/latest/dg/machinelearning-dg.pdf) - A book for ML developers which introduces the ML concepts & strategies with lots of practical usages.
 * [Machine Learning for Humans](https://medium.com/machine-learning-for-humans/why-machine-learning-matters-6164faf1df12) - A series of simple, plain-English explanations accompanied by math, code, and real-world examples.

 ## Books